-2.13 Transfer Agent
+2.9 Transfer Agent

-Shares of Share Classes I, Z and T can be bought and sold through the mediation of The Bank of New York Mellon SA/NV in Brussels, Belgium.
-The costs associated with the safe-keeping of shares of investors by The Bank of New York Mellon SA/NV in Brussels, Belgium are charged by the manager to the relevant Share Classes.
-The Transfer Agent, i.e. The Bank of New York Mellon SA/NV, is responsible for the evaluation and the acceptance of the buy and sell orders concerning shares of the relevant Share Classes as entered in the order book, subject to the conditions stated in the prospectus.
+Participations of Participation Class I of the Fund can be bought and sold through the mediation of The Bank of New York Mellon SA/NV in Brussels, Belgium.
+The costs associated with the safe-keeping of participations of investors by The Bank of New York Mellon SA/NV in Brussels, Belgium are charged by the Manager to the relevant Participation Classes.
+The Transfer Agent, i.e. The Bank of New York Mellon SA/NV, is responsible for the evaluation and the acceptance of the buy and sell orders concerning participations of the relevant Participation Classes as entered in the order book, subject to the conditions stated in the prospectus and the relevant supplement.